-Error Code Message Information Details Ambient air temperature is too cool.
+Error code Message information TMP0119 Message The system inlet temperature is less than the lower critical threshold.
+Details Ambient air temperature is too cool.
 Action Check the system operating environment.
 TMP0120 Message The system inlet temperature is greater than the upper warning threshold.
 Details Ambient air temperature is too warm or one or more fans may have failed.
 Action Check the system operating environment and review event log for fan failures.
 TMP0121 Message The system inlet temperature is greater than the upper critical threshold.
 Details Ambient air temperature is too warm or one or more fans may have failed.
 Action Check the system operating environment and review event log for fan failures.

-Warning Messages
+Warning messages